Private Chat

 Accepting Prayer

-Inside the Host Chat, Hosts will be notified that an attender has requested prayer.
-To accept, the Host can tap to "Accept" and enter in to a private session with the attender.
+Inside the Host Chat, Hosts will be notified when an attender requests prayer.
+To accept, the Host can select Accept and enter a private chat session with the attender.

 Initiating Direct Chat

-Inside the Audience List, a Host can initiate a private, one-on-one chat with any attender that is signed in by simply tapping on their name and choosing the "Chat" option to initiate a direct chat.
+Inside the Audience List, Hosts can initiate a private, one-on-one chat with any attender that is signed in by clicking on their name and choosing the Chat option.

-While in a private chat, a Host can invite another Host to join the chat that's already in progress.
+In a private chat, Hosts can invite other Hosts to a chat that's already in progress.
 This includes live prayer or a direct chat.

 Ending Chat

-When the conversation ends, you'll be able to leave the chat, which will mark the official end of the conversation.
-To end a chat, a Host can tap "Leave" at the top right of any private conversation.
-This works the same for both live prayer or a direct chat.
+To end a chat session, click Leave at the top right of any private conversation.
+This works the same for both live prayer and direct chat.

 Prayer Indicator

-Private chat is only one step in online engagement for your attenders.
+Private chat is only one way to engage with your attenders online.
 View some tips to build connection and engagement within the Church Online Platform.

 Offline Prayer Requests

-When a live service is not happening, you can forward offline prayer requests to email(s) of your choice.
+Outside of a live service, you can forward offline prayer requests to the email(s) of your choice.
 Learn more about setting up Online Content.

 How did we do?